JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 ## 5. Handling Kotlin Code

-If you need to write a plugin that processes Kotlin code, you need to add a dependency on the Kotlin plugin.
-Please refer to [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) for information on how to do that.
+If a plugin processes Kotlin code (e.g., providing inspections), it needs to add a dependency on the Kotlin plugin (Plugin ID `org.jetbrains.kotlin`) itself.
+Please refer to [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) for more information.

 ## 6. Examples